CurrencyFinn/SolveSudoku_C/README.md

 with the addition of a tranpose.

-This can then finally be looped over with a "while True" loop that stops (False) at the point there is not addition of a zero in the full loop (internal, vertical, horizontal solving)
+This can then finally be looped over with a "while True" loop that stops (False) at the point there is not addition of a zero in the full loop (internal, vertical, horizontal solving).